wp-plugins/zigout/readme.txt

 == Changelog ==

+= 0.2.6 =
+* Confirmed compatibility with WordPress 4.3
 = 0.2.5 =
 * Confirmed compatibility with WordPress 4.2.2
 * Updated classes to use PHP5 constructors to satisfy WordPress Changeset 32990